FranzZemen/bsh-jasker/README.md

 ## Injection

- A number of derived classes in the API can be injected in the state engine configuration to provide custom behavior.
-These are typically subclasses of a class beginning with Jasker...
+<p>A number of derived classes in the API can be injected in the state engine configuration to provide custom behavior.
+These are  subclasses of a class beginning with 'Jasker' provided by YOU (the api client).
+Performance is highly correlated to the classes you provide since that's where the real domain work happens, so take care.</p>

  In all cases specification for these injections can be included by: